lisaguim/lisaguim/README.md

 <details>
     <summary> More about me </summary>

-- 📚 Bachelor’s degree in Production Engineering from IBMR and currently studying a postgraduate program in Data Science at the Data Science Academy.
+- 📚 Bachelor’s degree in Production Engineering from IBMR and postgraduate program in Data Science at the Data Science Academy.

-- 📈 Over 5 years of experience in the pharmaceutical industry in master data management and data governance.
+- 📈 Over 5 years of experience in the pharmaceutical industry in master data management, data governance, automation process and dashboard development.

 - 🥊 Passionate about continuous learning and a beginner in martial arts.